Do You Need Council Approval for Your Perth Deck?

 Here's what gets extra scrutiny:

-• Raised decks which result in overlooking neighbours’ windows also require careful thought; you may have to build screening into the design.”
+Raised decks that result in overlooking neighbours’ windows also require careful thought; you may have to build screening into the design.”

-• Wraparound decks typically require approval due to the cumulative area, including even very low areas.
+Wraparound decks typically require approval due to the cumulative area, which includes even very low areas.

-• Decks on sloping grounds are a nightmare; councils measure from the lowest point in natural ground standing next to your deck, so what seems low when you look at it from one direction could be multiple metres too high.
+Decks on sloping grounds are a nightmare; the councils measure from the lowest point in the natural ground standing next to your deck, so what seems low when you look at it from one direction could be multiple metres too high.

 Why Composite Decking Doesn't Change the Rules

 Some believe that opting for composite decking over wood may alter approval regulations.
 It doesn't.
-Whether you’re putting in Trex composite decking or traditional lumber decking, the rules are exactly the same: you’ll be immersed in permit hell.
-Council cares about size, height and location — not materials.
+Whether you install Trex composite decking or traditional lumber decking, the rules remain the same: you'll face significant risks.
+The council cares about size, height, and location—not materials.

-That being said, good materials like Trex could smooth the process of getting the green light.
+Nevertheless, high-quality materials like Trex may facilitate the process of receiving approval.
 Councils like well-specified, warrantable products.
 Eco Carpentry is ready to bring that professional reputation to your project as a registered Trex Pro installer.